-Travel etiquette is important every time you leave home and visit a new destination.
-Even as a tourist, how you act reflects back on you.
-But as a travel writer it’s even more important.
+Travel etiquette is important every time you visit a new destination.
+As a travel writer, how you act reflects back on you and your publication.

-As you produce more and more travel writing bylines in travel magazines and websites, the invitations to press trips will start coming in.
-If your travel blog is attracting significant visitors, you may also be invited on press trips.
+As you produce more bylines in travel magazines and websites, invitations to press trips will start coming in.
+If your travel blog is attracting significant visitors and you're gaining a reputation as an influencer, you may also be invited on press trips.

 Press Trips and their close cousins, Familiarization Tours (also known as Fam Tours), are where a group of travel journalists visit a region to learn about its attractions.

 Press Trips are a lot of fun because you get VIP treatment at the destinations and you get to hang out with other travel writers.
 The cost of these press trips is covered by Destination Marketing Organizations (DMOs), regional CVBs and sometimes PR companies.